Del Taco: 2020s

+On October 16, 2025, Jack in the Box sold Del Taco to Yadav Enterprises for $115 million.
+The deal will finalize by January 2026.

 Availability

-The chain operates in 16 US states, 1 US Territory (Guam), and had 597 locations as of June 1, 2022.
+The chain operates in 17 US states, 1 US Territory (Guam), and had 594 locations as of May 1, 2023.
 The majority of their restaurants are in California.
-Del Taco also operates in several other states including Alabama, Arizona, Colorado, Florida, Georgia, Idaho, Michigan, Nevada, New Mexico, Ohio, Oklahoma, Oregon, South Carolina, Utah, and Washington.
+Del Taco also operates in several other states, including Alabama, Arizona, Colorado, Florida, Georgia, Idaho, Michigan, Nevada, New Mexico, Ohio, Oklahoma, Oregon, Utah, Virginia and Washington.
 The company has a handful of locations east of the Mississippi.

-Las Vegas, Nevada has the most Del Tacos of any single city, and California has the most Del Tacos of any state.
+Las Vegas, Nevada, has the most Del Tacos of any single city, and California has the most Del Tacos of any state.

 Products

 Del Taco's standard menu includes: